-WITHIN a short time the procession reached the walled town or city of Ping-Liang Fu and entered through one of its gates, flanked with towers painted in brilliant red and greens and blues
+WITHIN a short time the procession reached the walled town or city of Ping-Liang Fu and entered through one of its Gates, flanked with towers painted in brilliant reds and greens and blues.

 At intervals the procession had to pass through vermilion painted gates, which shut off the various districts; and so, winding their way through the narrow streets and alleyways, they arrived at last at the home of Li Wang Ho.

 They entered the Hall of the Yellow Rose and found the venerable Master in deep meditation in his appointed place as host, floating in spirit in the Middle Zones, and they waited respectfully until he should once again descend to the lower levels and become conscious of their unworthy selves.
 So they sat down in their places as guests, together with a number of disciples who were regarding the Master with respectful awe and in deep silence.
 Meanwhile the visitors had leisure to admire, as they had done often before, the furnishings of the magnificent apartment in which they were all foregathered.